How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 Babbel

-Babbel is the best overall app because it shows you the real way people speak Swedish.
+Babbel is the best app to learn Swedish because it shows you how to apply the language naturally.
 In each lesson, you learn the most important topics and practice all language-learning skills like speaking, listening, reading, and writing.
-The lessons are fun and easy to complete in a short amount of time so you can study on the go.
-You can try 1 free lesson on Babbel or read this Babbel review if you’d like more information.
+What makes Babbel my favorite app for Swedish is that it has built-in grammar explanations that show you how to build sentences and conjugate verbs.
+If you want to learn through application rather than memorization, I recommend Babbel.
+You can try 1 free lesson on Babbel or read this Babbel review for more information.

 Pimsleur

-Pimsleur is an excellent option if you want to focus on becoming conversational quickly.
-The Swedish course is audio-only and teaches you to speak from your very first lesson.
-In each lesson, you listen to a complete conversation between native Swedish speakers, then Pimsleur breaks it down and teaches you each aspect of it.
-You can try Pimsleur for free with a 7-day trial.
-You can also read more about it in this Pimsleur review.
+Pimsleur is the best Swedish app if your goal is to become conversational quickly.
+Its Swedish course is completely audio-based and teaches you the language you need to start speaking from the first lesson.
+What I like about Pimsleur is that you listen to a conversation between Swedish speakers, and then they break down each phrase into sounds.
+This way, you can learn Swedish vocabulary, grammar, and pronunciation all in one place.
+You can try Pimsleur for free with a 7-day trial, or read more about it in this Pimsleur review.

 Mondly